This article has been deprecated. See Understanding and Configuring Cloudflare Page Rules.

 Controls whether we will attempt to serve content from our Always Online cache.
 You may wish to disable this for sections of your site that should never return cached data, such as APIs or payment/cart pages.

-Will turn all Cloudflare Apps on or off.
+Will toggle all Cloudflare Apps on or off.

 Enables or disables Mirage.